0xKourama/Elbanna-NP-Notes/work/vcenter_security.md

 ## Do not access managed hosts directly:
 - Use the vSphere Client to administer ESXi hosts that are managed by a vCenter Server.
 Do not access managed hosts directly with the VMware Host Client, and do not change managed hosts from the DCUI
 ## USE DCUI for troubleshooting only
+## Use only VMware sources to upgrade ESXi components
+*The host runs several third-party packages to support management interfaces or tasks that you must perform.
+VMware only supports upgrades to these packages that come from a VMware source.
+If you use a download or patch from another source, you might compromise management interface security or functions.
+Check third-party vendor sites and the VMware knowledge base for security alerts*

+## Configure ESXi Hosts with Host Profiles
+Good for scripting on multiple hosts and setting security configuration

+## Using the VMware DirectPath I/O feature to pass through a PCI or PCIe device to a virtual machine results in a potential security vulnerability

+## Disable the Managed Object Browser

+## ESXi Networking Security Recommendations
+- vSphere infrastructure networks are used for features such as vSphere vMotion, VMware vSphere Fault Tolerance, VMware vSAN, and storage.
+Isolate these networks for their specific functions.
+It is often not necessary to route these networks outside a single physical server rack.
+- A management network isolates client traffic, command-line interface (CLI) or API traffic, and third-party software traffic from other traffic.
+This network should be accessible only by system, network, and security administrators.
+Use jump box or virtual private network (VPN) to secure access to the management network.
+Strictly control access within this network.
+-